Early access·Early access is open for the first cohort of coaches → Try Grove

 • You stay in control.

 Clients can delete their account and data.
 Role-based access means coaches, clients, and admins each see only what they should.
+Consent is part of the onboarding you and your clients complete.

 What Grove is, and is not